- Son of an Italian immigrant.

 - Tried really hard to get David Letterman to be my boss.

-- Briefly the humor editor for Reader’s Digest, which was not as funny as it sounds.
+- Briefly the humor editor for Reader’s Digest, which is not as funny as it sounds.
 In fact, it doesn’t even sound that funny.
 Forget I mentioned it.

-- Have held virtually every editorial title there is—senior editor, Web editor, copy chief, managing editor, production editor, writer—for a wide variety of magazines, websites, newspapers, and book publishers, including Time, Discover, Individual Investor, Men’s Fitness, First Things, Commentary, the HistoryChannel.com, Beliefnet.com, and the Wall Street Journal.
+- Have held virtually every editorial title there is—senior editor, Web editor, copy chief, managing editor, production editor, writer—for a wide variety of magazines, websites, newspapers, and book publishers, including Time, Discover, Field & Stream, Individual Investor, Men’s Fitness, First Things, Commentary, the HistoryChannel.com, Beliefnet.com, Modern Age, CBS.com, and the Wall Street Journal.
+Currently editor-in-chief of Religion & Liberty magazine and executive editor for the Acton Institute.

-- Have autographs from Neil Simon, James Coco, Danny Aiello, Nathan Lane, Matthew Broderick, Phil Esposito, and a signed letter from Snoopy.
-(Got Brooke Shields’ autograph in 1996, but gave it away.
-Long story.)
+- Have autographs from Neil Simon, James Coco, Danny Aiello, Nathan Lane, Matthew Broderick, Roy Scheider, Phil Esposito, and a signed letter from Snoopy.

 “Any man can be 62, but it takes a bus to be 62A.”